-The Board has appointed Mr Cheung King Kwok as the Lead Independent Director to co-ordinate and to lead the independent directors to provide a non-executive perspective and contribute to a balance of viewpoints on the Board.
-He is the principal liaison on Board issues between the independent directors and the Chairman.
-He is available to shareholders where they have concerns which contact through the normal channels of the Chairman and CEO or Financial Controller has failed to resolve or is inappropriate.
+In view that the Chairman of the Board, Mr Zhou Wen Jie is not independent, the Board has appointed Mr Cheung King Kwok as the Lead Independent Director to co-ordinate and to lead the Independent Directors to provide a non-executive perspective and contribute to a balance of viewpoints on the Board.
+He is the principal liaison on Board issues between the Independent Directors and the Chairman.
+He is available to the Shareholders where they have concerns which contact through the normal channels of the Chairman and CEO or Financial Controller has failed to resolve or is inappropriate.

-Sessions were made available for the Independent Directors to meet in the absence of other directors prior to each Board meeting where necessary.
+Sessions were made available for the Independent Directors to meet in the absence of other directors prior to each Board meeting, where necessary.